jayaganeshk/DeOnTe/tasks.md

 ### In Progress

-- icons
-    - email
-    - msg/phone
+- make textarea resizable vertically only

 ### Clarify